ethanbass/chromConverter/README.md

 library(chromConverter)
 dat <- read_chroms(path, find_files = FALSE, path_out="temp", export=TRUE)
 ```

+For formats where that have multiple parsers available, you can choose between them using the `parser` argument.
+For example, Agilent files can be read using either the Aston or Entab parsers (or in some cases OpenChrom).
+It is recommended to use the newer Entab parsers, since Aston is no longer actively supported.
+However Entab is slightly more complicated to install (see [installation instructions](README.md#Installation) above).

 ###### **OpenChrom parsers**

 Parsers in OpenChrom are organized by detector-type.
-Thus, for the `format_in` argument, the user must specify whether the files come from a mass spectrometer (mass selective detector, `msd`), a current-selective detector like a flame-ionization detector (`csd`), or a wavelength-selective detector (`wsd`), rather than providing a specific file format.
+Thus, for the `format_in` argument, the user must specify whether the files come from a mass selective detector (`msd`), a current-selective detector like a flame-ionization detector (`csd`), or a wavelength-selective detector (`wsd`), rather than providing a specific file format.
 In addition, the user should specify what format they'd like to export (`export_format`).
 Current options include `csv`, `cdf`, `mzml`, or `animl` (the analytical information markup language).
-The files will then be converted by calling OpenChrom from the commandline.
+The files will then be converted by calling OpenChrom through the command-line interface.
 If the files are exported in `csv` format, the chromatograms will be automatically read into R.

 ###### **Metadata**